 - We would ask that at all times you show our staff the same level of respect and courtesy that you would wish to be shown to you or your family.
 Our staff are very hardworking and well-meaning and undoubtedly share your desire for the very best for your child/our student.
 Our staff are also very busy professionals with limited time and capacity.
 Please be understanding and reasonable in your communications with us.

 - Should a parent at the college also be a member of the Newton Abbot College staff, it is in their role as a parent that these communication guidelines must be applied when addressing concerns that relate to their child.

 - The college encourages parents to contact their child’s tutor as a first point of contact.
-Depending on the nature of the concern, it may also be appropriate to contact your child’s Head of House or Raising Achievement Leader.
-Concerns of an academic nature can also be shared with your child’s Raising Achievement Leader, or the Subject Team Leader, if subject specific.
+Depending on the nature of the concern, it may also be appropriate to contact your child’s Head of Learning/Learning Support.
+Concerns of an academic nature can also be shared with your child’s Head of Learning/Learning Support, or the Subject Team Leader, if subject specific.